quinnpertuit/Quarriott/README.md

 Quarriott is a Python command line tool for fetching and comparing hotel rates for a variety of corporate codes.

+# Unrelated but Awesome

+Unrelated, but equally awesome: [Unhidden Rates on Hotwire](https://q-ttt2.shinyapps.io/hotwire-unhidden/)

+I don't maintain any of this.

 ## Requirements
 Python 3